HBPMedical/woken/README.md

 5. Browse to [http://localhost:8087](http://localhost:8087/) or run one of the query* script located in folder 'dev-tests'.

-dev-tests/run.sh uses docker-compose to start a full environment with Mesos, Zookeeper and Chronos, all of those are required for the proper execution of woker.
+dev-tests/run.sh uses docker-compose to start a full environment with Mesos, Zookeeper and Chronos, all of those are required for the proper execution of Woken.

 ## Available Docker containers